AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/catalog-management.md

 - Split orders into several smaller orders with a smaller number of rows by using the [!UICONTROL Add Item by SKU] feature.
 - Only add the custom logic and cart customization required to load a list of items.

-### Potential performance impact

-Having more than the recommended maximum number of products in the cart can affect site performance in the following ways:

-- Increased response time for data retrieval operations, validation of cart items, checks for applying price rules, and tax and total calculations.
-- Increased response time for minicart rendering including rendering of cart views, checkout flow, and execution.
-- Increased time loading time for all site pages where the minicart is present.

 ## Category limits

 Configuring a large number of categories can affect performance.